cekit/cekit/docs/descriptor/includes/envs.rst

 .. note::

-    Both forms may have a ``metadata`` key under which arbitrary data may be nested.
-This can be useful for users to aid in documenting their keys.
+    Both forms support adding arbitrary additional keys.
+These are ignored by CEKit, but might be useful for documentation or other tooling.

 .. code-block:: yaml